birchb1024/frangipanni/README.md

   -skip int
     	Number of leading fields to skip.
   -sort string
-    	Sort by input|alpha.
-Sort the branches either by input order, or via alphanumeric character ordering. (default "input") -spacer string
+    	Sort by input|alpha|counts.
+Sort the branches either by input order, or via alphanumeric character ordering, or the branch frequency count. (default "input")
+  -spacer string
     	Characters to indent lines with. (default " ")
 ```